His fellow co-workers cheering for him is a bonus CMOH.

-The Simpsons family standing by Apu during "Much Apu About Nothing.".
+The Simpsons family standing by Apu and helping him pass his citizenship test during "Much Apu About Nothing.".

 Homer's speech in "The Itchy & Scratchy & Poochie Show" at the end in character as Poochie about how he knows they've gotten off on the wrong foot, but he would like to start over, because he feels they could make people happy together.

 Bart secretly helping Lisa when they're at military school.